spoiler335/Sai_Sushant_Koranne_Portfolio/README.md

 Description:

-1. This Game is a Horror Surviva Game.
+1. This Game is a Horror Survival Game.
 2. The Player is spanned in a dark Location.
 3. Zombies spawn from random places and start chasing the player, and try to attack the Player.
 4. Player can collect diffent types of melee/shooting weapons to kill the zombies.